mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/reusable-modules.md

 First create a new file in "lib" called "geolocation.js", and copy everything except the widget code into this new file.

-Next, add the following lines somewhere in the new file:
+Next, add the following line somewhere in the new file:

     exports.getCurrentPosition = getCurrentPositionWithCheck;
-    exports.userDenied = ACCESS_DENIED;

 This defines the public interface of the new module.
-We export:

-* a function to prompt the user for permission and get the current position if they agree
+We export a single a function to prompt the user for permission and get the current position if they agree.
-* the string used as the "access denied" message in case the user refuses permission.

 So "geolocation.js" should look like this:

 <pre><code>
 var activeBrowserWindow = require("window-utils").activeBrowserWindow;
 var {Cc, Ci} = require("chrome");
-var ACCESS_DENIED = "The user denied access";

 // Ask the user to confirm that they want to share their location.
 // If they agree, call the geolocation function, passing the in the